rreube3/CSE6250/README.txt

   - read_oe_w2v_file_test_vectorize_data.ipynb - internal testing and data validation file

 Instructions to Run Code:
-  1. Download code scripts and data files from the GitHub page at [INSERT GITHUB URL]
+  1. Download code scripts and data files from the GitHub page at https://github.com/rreube3/CSE6250
   2. Download numberbatch-en-19.08.txt.gz (English-only) from https://github.com/commonsense/conceptnet-numberbatch and save it in the "data" folder locally
   3. Run read_numberbatch.py to convert and rename numberbatch-en-19.08.txt.gz to numberbatch-en.txt (also saved in the "data" folder)
   4. [Optional] Open and run Create_External_Features.py to create the supplemental external features dataset OR do not run the script and use the provided external features csv file saved in the "data" folder